splunk/observability-workshop/docs/dashboards/savingcharts.md

 You see now 18 rows, each representing a metics time series with a number of columns.
 If you swipe over the plot horizontally you will see the metrics in these columns at different times.

 In the **`demo_datacenter`** column you see that there are two data centers, **Paris** and **Tokyo**, for which we are getting metrics.

-Let's save this chart into a dashboard for later use!